 We collect and distribute funds and we train hospitaleros for the Camino albergues.
 The funds are used for the maintenance and enhancement of the Camino infrastructure, going to specific albergues being built or repaired, to associations providing services along the Camino and to other entities directly involved with the Camino.
 American Pilgrims hospitaleros serving in Camino albergues have received the same the training as Spanish hospitaleros, so they are prepared to step in as full partners.

 Our desire is to promote a positive American presence on the Camino and to support this physical and spiritual journey that has been meaningful and life-transforming to innumerable people for over a thousand years.
-See the American Pilgrims Grant Program and the Hospitaleros pages for more information.
+See the American Pilgrims Grants Program and the Hospitaleros pages for more information.

 To Gather Pilgrims